sarrocks1/AutoChess/README.md

 # AutoChess :
-- An effort to automate chessplay using Selenium and TestNG on chess.com.
+- An effort to automate chessplay using Selenium, TestNG and Stockfish API , on chess.com.

 # To Use :